-Cllr Geoffrey Makhubo, the Executive Mayor has announced that the City of Joburg has started a public consultative drive to have William Nicol motorway in the north of Joburg renamed to Madikizela-Mandela Drive.
+Cllr Geoffrey Makhubo, the Executive Mayor has announced that the City of Joburg has started a public consultative drive to have William Nicol Drive in the north of Joburg renamed to Winnie Madikizela-Mandela Drive.

 Please voice your thoughts, suggestions and solutions – which will be presented to the City.

 25031 participants, so far (closes 30 April 2021)

 The arterial road, which stretches from Hyde Park on Jan Smuts Avenue until Summit road near Diepsloot in the north is named after a Dutch Reformed minister, theologian, educator and Administrator of the then Transvaal Province, William Nicol who lived between 1887 and 1967.